Meyniel's conjecture holds for random graphs: Sparse case---deterministic result

 We first indicate how we will use the claim, once it is established.
-By the union bound, the probability that, for each of the $n^{\Theta(i)}$ possible $v_i$ and sets $S_{i-1}$, team $i$ has a strategy that succeeds in making $v_i$ vulnerable, is $1-O(n^{\Theta(i)- \log n})$.
+By the union bound, the probability that, for each of the $n^{\Theta(i)}$ possible $v_i$ and sets $S_{i-1}$ corresponding to robber strategies, team $i$ has a strategy that succeeds in making $v_i$ vulnerable, is $1-O(n^{\Theta(i)- \log n})$.
 Once round $i$ starts, of course $v_i$ and $S_{i-1}$ are determined, and the team can use the appropriate strategy.
-Taking the union bound over all $i$, the probability that all teams have such strategies ($1\le i \le F\log \log n-1$) is $1-o(1)$.
-Thus, a.a.s.\ the teams can make $v_i$ vulnerable for all such $i$.
-After proving the claim, we will explain how the last team can finish the job a.a.s.
+Taking the union bound over all $i$ ($1\le i \le i_f-1=F\log \log n-1$), the probability that all teams have such strategies is $1-o(1)$.
+Thus, a.a.s.\ the teams can make $v_i$ vulnerable for all $i\le i_f$.
+Hence, by the observation above, the final team of cops will be released no later than the start of round $i_f$.
+After proving the claim, we will prove that the last team can finish the job a.a.s.

 Next we prove Claim~\ref{clm2}.
 For $i\ge 1$, during rounds $i$ and $(i+1)$, the aim of team $i$ is to cover a large proportion of the sphere $S(u, r_{i+1})$ for every $u$ in $S_{i-1}$.
 Note that the first move in a round belongs to the cops, and team $i$ can make one more move after the robber finishes round $i$, to reach their desired destinations on the sphere, even though this move is technically the first cop move in round $(i+1)$.
 (At the same time, the next team makes their first move.)
 So any vertex $v$ can be covered by a cop in team $i$ whose distance is at most $r_i+r_{i+1}+1$ from $v$.
-We first check that hypothesis (ii) is satisfied with with $A= S_{i-1}$, $r=r_i$ and $r'=r_{i+1}$ (which then define $U$).
+We first check that hypothesis (ii) is satisfied with $A= S_{i-1}$, $r=r_i$ and $r'=r_{i+1}$ (which then define $U$).
 Since $v_i$ is vulnerable, from~\eqn{eq:s_i} and (i), \bel{usize} |U|\le |S_{i-1}| a_2d^{r' } \le e^{-5(i-1)}a_2^2d^{r+r' } \ee and hence by~\eqn{rdef}